dongchensteven/dongchen.co/content/post/certification/zend-php7-certified-engineer-passing-technique-sharing.md

 # How to defeat the fear before the exam

-If you are the first to go to the test center, I can only say that there is no good way to ease your nervousness.
+If this is your first time, I can only say that there is no good way to ease your nervousness.
 The first time you do something, you are always nervous.
 Just try a few more times.

 Like the first time you're in contact with someone you like, you'll have a sense of the computer screen in the test centre, but it's more about fear than ecstasy.